svana00/MAPP-Dr-Cinema/README.md

 ## Description

-Third assignment in the App Development course in RU, fall semester 2020.
+Dr. Cinema is the third assignment in the App Development course in RU, fall semester 2020.
-We are making a cinema application.
+We are making an application that displays movies that are currently playing in cinemas.
+It also shows upcoming movies that have not yet been released.
+The whole application is in Icelandic.
+We are using an external API to get the correct information.

+## The Team

 The team consists of 3 people: